Kannan Moudgalya: Research career and spoken tutorials

 Kannan M. Moudgalya is a professor of chemical engineering, systems and control, and educational technology at IIT Bombay.
 He was a visiting professor at the University of Alberta.

 He has held the posts of associate dean (R&D), head of Application Software Cell and head of the Centre for Distance Engineering Education Programme, at IIT Bombay.
 He is a member of the Standing Committee of the National Mission on Education through ICT, MHRD, Government of India.
 He is a life member of International Society for Technology in Education and Computer Society of India, and a member of IEEE.

 He has also written two textbooks: (1) Digital Control, pub-lished by John Wiley & Sons, Chichester and (2) Optimization: theory and practice, jointly with Prof. Mohan C. Joshi, published by Narosa, New Delhi.
 He has published a large number of papers in refereed international journals and conferences in the areas of mathematical modelling, control and simulation.

 He is notoriously known for his rigorous instructorship in the Design Project course at the Indian Institute of Technology, Bombay, which has inspired many startups.

+He recently retired from IIT Bombay which leaves a void in the IITB and FOSSEE community.
+More recently, he has taken an initiative in teaching convicts in prison using Spoken Tutorials.